Copyright © Graham A C John 2009-2020

 4. Press the buttons on the controllers.
 If working correctly, the on-screen counts will update with an orange highlight to show the stroke, and which buttons are being pressed.

-5. In Handbell Manager’s menu, click on Run – Choose Simulator and click on your simulator software (either Abel or Beltower).
+5. In Handbell Manager’s menu, click on Run – Choose Simulator and click on your simulator software (either Abel, Beltower or RingingRoom).

 6. Either Run – Abel and